- London, Canary Wharf

 Matz, Sandra, Joe Gladstone & David Stillwell (2016).
 Money Buys Happiness When Spending Fits Our Personality.
 Psychological Science.
 DOI: 10.1177/0956797616635200

-Gladstone, Joe*, Emily Garbinsky, Jenny Olson*, & Hristina Nikolova*.
-Love, Lies and Money: Financial Infidelity within Married Couples.
-Revise and Resubmit at Journal of Consumer Research.
+Gladstone, Joe*, Emily Garbinsky*, Jenny Olson*, & Hristina Nikolova*.
+Love, Lies and Money: Financial Infidelity Within Romantic Relationships.
+Revise and Resubmit at Journal of Consumer Research (2nd round)

 Kappes, Heather, Joe Gladstone & Hal Herschfield.
 Financial Consequences of Believing that Spending Implies Wealth.
-Revise and Resubmit at Journal of Consumer Research.
+Revise and Resubmit at Journal of Consumer Research (2nd round)

 Gladstone, Joe & Sandra Matz.
 Personalizing Non-Cash Rewards to Employees’ Personality: The Interplay of Incentive-Congruity and Motivations on Sales Performance.
 Revise and Resubmit at Organizational Behavior and Human Decision Processes.